 While Wyoming does not require drivers to carry uninsured or underinsured motorist coverage, this is wise coverage to obtain.
 Accidents with uninsured or underinsured motorists occur relatively often.
 If you do not have such insurance, you are responsible for paying for all of your medical expenses and repairs to your vehicle.

-coverage if you cannot afford to replace or repair the vehicle if it is seriously damaged in an accident.
+While the state does not require collision and comprehensive insurance, lenders will almost certainly mandate such coverage for leased and financed vehicles.
+Even if the car is owned outright, consider purchasing such coverage if you cannot afford to replace or repair the vehicle if it is seriously damaged in an accident.

 SR-22 Insurance in Wyoming